 - to report to the Board of Directors, at least at the time of approval of the annual report and the half-year financial report, on the activities performed and the adequacy of the internal control and risk management system;

 - to support the Board of Directors when examining and approving industrial plans with regard to analysis of issues of significance for the generation of long-term sustainable value.

-- approved the 2020 annual Internal Audit activities programme for the Company and its subsidiaries drawn up by the Head of Internal Audit and verified its implementation.
-The 2020 audit plan for the Parent Company and its subsidiaries envisages action covering seven audit areas:
+- approved the 2022 annual Internal Audit activities program for the Company and its subsidiaries drawn up by the Head of the Internal Audit Function and verified its implementation.
+The 2022 audit plan for the parent company and its subsidiaries envisages action covering six audit areas:

 - (i) Operational audit: analysis of corporate processes and assessment of their effectiveness (degree of attainment of objectives) and efficiency (costs, timing, resources used);

 - (ii) Compliance audit: application of operational guidelines by the Parent Company and Group companies;

 - (iii) 231 compliance audit: application of Lgs.Decree 231/2001 in support of the supervisory bodies of the Parent Company and the subsidiaries;

 - (iv) Financial audit: application of Law 262/05 in support of the Manager in charge of preparation of the corporate accounts;